-Proposal No. 5 - Adoption of the Certificate of Designations Amendment
+Proposal No. 6 - Adoption of the Certificate of Designations Amendment

-The Board has declared advisable and directed that there be submitted to the stockholders at the 2023 Annual Meeting a proposal to amend our Amended and Restated Certificate of Incorporation by amending the Certificate of Designations of the Series B Preferred Stock (the "Certificate of Designations") to (i) permit us to pay annual dividends on the Series B Preferred Stock in the form of cash, shares of Common Stock, additional shares of Series B Preferred Stock, or a combination thereof, in accordance with the Certificate of Designations Amendment and as elected by the Disinterested Directors, and (ii) make certain other clarifying and conforming changes to the Certificate of Designations, including with respect to intended tax treatment.
+The Board has declared advisable and directed that there be submitted to the stockholders at the 2024 Annual Meeting a proposal to amend our Amended and Restated Certificate of Incorporation by amending the Certificate of Designations of the Series B Preferred Stock (as amended, the "Certificate of Designations") to clarify that the price thresholds in Sections 4(c)(i)(a), (b) and (c) of the Certificate of Designations shall be adjusted as appropriate to give effect to the reverse stock split effectuated by the company on December 20, 2023 (such amendment, the "Certificate of Designations Amendment").